Minji (singer): 2022–present: Debut with NewJeans and solo activities

 Minji debuted as a member of the South Korean girl group NewJeans with the surprise-released music video for their debut single "Attention" on July 22, 2022, without any prior promotion or information on the group's lineup.
 NewJeans quickly rose to widespread popularity with the success of their following singles: "Hype Boy", "OMG", and "Ditto", the latter of which featured lyrics written by Minji.
 "Ditto" became NewJeans's first entry on Billboard Hot 100 and won Song of the Year at the MAMA Awards, the Melon Music Awards, the Golden Disc Awards, and the Asia Artist Awards.

-On October 15, 2022, Minji made an appearance as one of the special MC's at KCON Japan alongside Junki Kono of JO1 and Hwang Min-hyun of NU'EST.
+On October 15, 2022, Minji made an appearance as one of the special MCs at KCON Japan alongside Junki Kono of JO1 and Hwang Min-hyun of NU'EST.

 Endorsements

 Minji has topped South Korea's brand reputation rankings for K-pop artists numerous times since her debut.
 On February 13, 2023, Chanel Korea announced that they had signed Minji as one of their brand ambassadors for the categories of beauty, fashion, and watches and jewelry.
 Minji is the first person to be named ambassador for all three categories at the same time.

 Since 2023, Minji has been the face of the Seoul Jazz Festival, appearing on magazines to promote the event.
-She appeared on the cover of W Koreas special edition for the 15th anniversary of the Seoul Jazz Festival as well as the cover of the W Korea special edition for the 2024 festival.
+She appeared on the cover of W Koreas special edition for the 15th anniversary of the Seoul Jazz Festival as well as the cover of the W Koreas special edition for the 2024 festival.

 Minji also appeared in a March 2024 video campaign for the South Korean National Election Commission broadcast on radio and other platforms to encourage younger generations to vote in the 22nd legislative election.